State of the Teutonic Order: Administrative Divisions

+Prussia

+Commanderies

+The territory of the State of the Teutonic Order in Prussia was divided in Commanderies (Komturei or Kommenden).
+Large Commanderies were also subdivided in Bailiwicks (Vogteien) and Caretaker Departments (Pflegeämter).

+Dioceses

+The bishoprics of Prussia were established in 1243, under the archbishopric of Riga.
+In the 1280s, the Order succeeded in imposing the simultaneous membership of all capitular canons in the Order, except of Warmia; thus influencing the affairs of the dioceses and in the capitular election of the bishops.

+Livonia

+The structure of the Livonian Confederation was formed with the territories of Teutonic Knights, four ecclesiastical territories and the Free City of Riga, which had its own government.

+The territories of the Teutonic knights in Livonia, were divided in Commanderies (Komtureien) and Bailiwicks (Vogteien).

+Temporary acquisitions

 Archaeology

-Fortifications of the Ordensstaat have been examined through archaeological excavation since the end of World War II, especially those built or expanded during the fourteenth century.
+Fortifications of the Teutonic State have been examined through archaeological excavation since the end of World War II, especially those built or expanded during the 14th century.
 Fortifications are generally the best preserved material legacy of the Order's presence in the Baltic today, and timber and earth, as well as brick examples, are attested in the archaeological record.

-The earliest castles in the Ordensstaat consisted of simple buildings attached to a fortified enclosure and, whilst the quadrangular red-brick structure would come to typify convent buildings, single-wing castles would continue to be built alongside timber towers.
+The earliest castles in the Teutonic State consisted of simple buildings attached to a fortified enclosure, and the quadrangular red-brick structure would come to typify convent buildings, single-wing castles would continue to be built alongside timber towers.
 Where they followed the conventional layout, castles included a connected set of communal spaces such as a dormitory, refectory, kitchen, chapter house, a chapel or church, an infirmary, and tower projecting over the moat.

 Marienburg fort

-Construction began on Marienburg during the third quarter of the thirteenth century, and work continued on it until the middle of the fifteenth century.
+Construction began on Marienburg during the third quarter of the 13th century, and work continued on it until the mid-15th century.
 A settlement developed alongside the castle, which together enclosed 25 hectares.
 Granted town rights in 1286, its castle is larger than any other built by the Order.
-Since 1997 the outer bailey has been thoroughly excavated, dating to the mid-1350s.
-Preserved at Marienburg was a polychrome statue of Mary about eight meters in height, made of artificial stone and originally decorated with mosaic tiles.
-Mary was the most important patron of the knights and central to the liturgy of the Teutonic Order, so it is not surprising to find such striking representations of her at their most prominent castle.
+Since 1997, the outer bailey has been thoroughly excavated and dates to the mid-1350s.
+Preserved at Marienburg was a polychrome statue of Mary about 8 m high, made of artificial stone and originally decorated with mosaic tiles.
+Sinc Mary was the most important patron of the knights and central to the liturgy of the Teutonic Order, it is not surprising to find such striking representations of her at its most prominent castle.

 Coins

 Coins were minted from the late 1250s.
-These were often simple in design, stamped with the cross of the Order on one side, but support the notion that crusading, colonisation, and a supporting infrastructure went hand in hand from the earliest years of the Prussian Crusade.
+They were often simple in design, stamped with the cross of the Order on one side, but support the notion that crusading, colonisation, and a supporting infrastructure went hand in hand from the earliest years of the Prussian Crusade.